SantaHub/DesignPattern/ReadMe.md

     - Liskov substitution principle
     - Interface segregation principle
     - Dependency inversion principle

+## Creational Patten
+    Deals with creation and cloning new object.

+### Singleton Pattern
+    - Class can have only one object.
+    - Use a object check to see if an instance is already created.

+### Factory Pattern
+    - A conditional statement decides which object has to be returned.
+    - Since the factory method deals with the object creation, the other components of the program can deal with the functionalily, but should be in a generalized way

+## Structural Pattern
+    Deals with how the objects are connected to meet a specific design goal.
+DP of Decomposition and generalization.

+### Facade Pattern

+## Behavioural Pattern
+    How the each object in the design work together to achieve same goal.

 ## Stratergy Pattern
     - use interfaces to build Object Types.